madhums/madhums.github.io/about.md

 ## What do I do?

-I help startups to build applications using web and mobile technologies.
+I help startups to build scalable businesses, communities and applications using web and mobile technologies.

 ## How do I do it?